Guillotine Cocktail Recipe

 To make this cocktail, you’ll need the following ingredients:

-Banana Liqueur: This is a liqueur made with bananas, vanilla extract, sugar, and alcohol.
-I used Drillaud Banana Liqueur.
+Banana Liqueur: This is a liqueur made with bananas, distilled alcohol, water, and sugar, which are blended and infused to develop a sweet, fruity flavor.

 Lemon Twist: This is the peel of a lemon that has been twisted into a corkscrew shape.